Auspicious growth: psychology becomes a faculty

 As of 2010, this wish had not yet been fulfilled.
 So it is not surprising that the annual reports since 2003 consistently conclude with a note about the challenges of the increasing student enrollments: “The number of students continues to increase; the associated burdens can only be managed with the committed and significant effort of the staff.”

 Initially, these burdens were the starting point for acknowledging the staff’s efforts.
 The report for 2007, however, struck a different and more emphatic tone for the first time: “The successes in research ... were achieved despite a continuous massive overload in teaching.
-This overload remains the main problem in the teaching area in 2007.
+This overload remains the main problem in the area of teaching in 2007.
 The supervision ratio of 119 students per full-time professorship is still completely unacceptable.”

-The abovementioned “Evaluation of the Faculty of Psychology at the University of Basel” expresses its dissatisfaction in the final chapter on strengths, weaknesses, and development perspectives in similar words: “For over a decade now, the number of students per full-time professorship has been over 100.
+The abovementioned “Evaluation of the Faculty of Psychology at the University of Basel” expresses its dissatisfaction in the final chapter on strengths, weaknesses, and development perspectives in similar terms: “For over a decade now, the number of students per full-time professorship has been over 100.
 According to CRUS guidelines, the desired supervision ratio is 1:40 (professors:students).”
 With the resources available in 2010, it was no longer possible to provide central elements of the bachelor’s and master’s programs in sufficient quantity.
 Moreover, a continuous overload situation also threatens the quality of research and affects the qualification work of the academic staff.

 Academic faculty have been partially relieved of administrative tasks after the addition of new administrative positions – notably, the office of the managing director established in October 2006 with the hiring of Jean-Jacques Jobin.
 With the number of students continuing to rise, a decision between limiting admissions and expanding teaching capacities is unavoidable.